 Focusing on lived experience we are interested in what film brings about: on the level of the individual, but also on the societal and cultural level.
 What kind of experiences does film produce?
 And what is the impact of these experiences?
 Does watching a movie, instead of being a temporary escape from reality, have an impact other than entertainment?
 Does film have the power to change people?
 Can movies shape our hopes, fears, desires, and our involvement in the world?
 And ultimately: does film have the potential to contribute to a better, or at least a different world, or the ability to change how we see and approach the world around us?

 Call for papers

 Scholars who explore the field of film and religion from a lived religion perspective are encouraged to send in a proposal for a paper.
 Also, the diverse discussion of films from around the world is encouraged at this conference.

 Proposals should include a title, a 350-word description of the paper and also indicate whether visual media will be used during the presentation.
-Also, information on the author and the authors home institution should be included.
-Papers will be accepted for inclusion in the program based on blind review process.
+Also, information on the author and the author's home institution should be included.

 Your proposal can be sent to: firstname.lastname@example.org